 Peter has this invoked, twice he does something really bad to two girls (filming Emma's best friend's naked breasts while she's intoxicated and getting Darcy in a situation where a sexual predator comes to her house) and they both end up dating him.
 He too gets better.

-Khal Drogo of Game of Thrones is shockingly popular and beloved.
+Khal Drogo is shockingly popular and beloved.
 Despite being quite badass, people seem to love his speech where he brags about killing people, raping women and selling their kids into slavery.
 He is not bluffing either.
 He also obliterated a peaceful people and didn't much care if the women were raped until his wife objected.
 And let's not forget that in the first episode, he raped Daenerys just moments after their wedding; yet, and oddly enough, they are made to love each other as the series goes on...
 A lot of people seem to make him a saint rather than the brutal bastard he is.

 Dr. Gregory Housedoes have a decent Freudian Excuse and is a genuinely skilled doctor.
 But people go to insane lengths to excuse the crap he's put his subordinates and friends through, and portray the others as horrible jerks to poor little saint House.
 In example, when Cuddy broke up with him for apparently good, House completely trashed her living room... and people blamed Cuddy for it!